vijaysolankii/Hosting-Provider-Landing-Page/notes.md

->> Everything will be block wise (component )
+>> Everything will be block wise (component)
-    >> each items class used properly in between component and utilities
+    >> each items classes will going to use properly in component and utilities

 >> when you start finish in following
     >> first complete desktop then mobile